 Taking Risks on Playground Equipment

 Kids with learning and thinking differences can have trouble with impulse control and may act before they think.
-And kids with sensory processing issues may not feel pain as strongly as other kids.
+And kids with may not feel pain as strongly as other kids.
 This can result in risky behavior like jumping from too high, swinging too hard or roughhousing too much with other kids.
 (Read more about how sensory issues can impact motor skills.)

 How to help: Talk to your child about taking a breath and thinking before she acts.
 To lower the risk of getting hurt during falls, visit playgrounds that have sand, wood chips or synthetic turf and make sure your child is supervised.

 The playground is a ripe teasing ground.
 Some of it is good-natured joking around: “Whoa, you’re super-fast with those new shoes.”
 And some of it is just mean: “Those new shoes are really ugly!”
 Kids with learning and thinking differences can have a hard time telling the difference between the two.